rdehaan/KRR-course-2020/hw3/assignment.md

 To represent (quantifier-free first-order logic) expressions, we use the class `Expr`.
 Each instance `e` of `Expr` contains an operator (`e.op`) and arguments (`e.args`).
-The operator is a string specifying the name of the predicate (or logical operator), and the arguments are a tuple containing the arguments of the predicate (or logical operator).
+The operator is a string specifying the name of the predicate (or logical operator), and the arguments are specified by a tuple containing the arguments of the predicate (or logical operator).
 For the arguments of `e` we use (other) instances of the class `Expr`.

 We also use the function `expr()`, which gives us an convenient method to define `Expr` objects from a string.
 For example, `expr('Predicate(A,B)')` returns an `Expr` object with operator `'Predicate'` and two arguments (expressions with operators `'A'` and `'B'`, respectively, and no arguments).